 There’s been a huge amount of research into the field of canine genetics, and how it’s related to health and lifespan in dogs.
 We’ve investigated these studies, and all findings suggest that there is a direct correlation between a dog’s genes (by breed) and the likelihood of developing a number of diseases, which are then also correlated with the lifespan of a dog.

 This breed is well-known for being very active and overall healthy.
-Australian Shepherds are not as prone to skin, fur and bone conditions as some other dogs.
+Australian Shepherds are not as prone to skin, fur, and bone conditions as some other dogs.
 With good care, these dogs can live up to 15 years.

 Working breeds (with a few exceptions) are generally considered the healthiest breeds, which is also the case here.
-All Foxhound breeds are very healthy dogs, just like the English Foxhound that has an average lifespan of 11 to 13 years.
+All Foxhound breeds are very healthy dogs, just like the English Foxhound, which has an average lifespan of 11 to 13 years.

 Australian Cattle Dog

 In fact, the longest living dog in the world was an Australian Cattle Dog called Bluey who lived 29 years and 5 months.
 They are high-energy dogs that require constant mental and physical stimulation.
 They are, however, prone to hip dysplasia and deafness, especially in their senior years.

 English Springer Spaniel